Zoltan Istvan: Transhumanist community reception

-Within the transhumanist community, reactions to Istvan's U.S. Transhumanist Party have ranged from enthusiastic to sharply critical.
+Within the transhumanist community, reactions to Istvan's US Transhumanist Party have ranged from enthusiastic to sharply critical.
 Some transhumanist critics, such as Peter Rothman, have questioned whether the Transhumanist Party adds value to the overall goals of transhumanism.

 Personal life

-Istvan resides in Mill Valley, California with his wife, who is a physician, and his daughters.
+Istvan resides in Mill Valley, California, with his wife, who is a physician, and his daughters.
 He identifies as an atheist.

-In February 2015, he helped launch BiZoHa, the world's first free-thinker orphanage, in Mukhoya, Kasese district, western Uganda.
-Istvan's promotional article on the topic in Vice's Motherboard, helped a GoFundMe campaign to achieve success in raising $5,820 to provide funding for the orphanage.
+In February 2015, he helped launch BiZoHa, an atheist orphanage, in Mukhoya, Kasese district, western Uganda.
+Istvan's promotional article on the topic in Vice's Motherboard helped a GoFundMe campaign raise $5,820 to provide funding for the orphanage.